 Andrew Molera State Park has a long flat sandy beach that is perfect for walking.
 Driftwood on the beach makes for beautiful photo compositions.
 On this itinerary, you will have time for one hike.
 All the trails run parallel to the ocean, and you can walk as far as you like before you retrace your steps.

-Choose either the walk along the sandy main beach, or the walk along the bluffs above the beach.
+Choose either the walk along the sandy main beach, or the walk along the bluffs above the beach: either is one of the best Big Sur hikes to put on your itinerary.
 If you choose the bluffs, don’t miss the short Spring Trail spur, where, if you scramble over the boulders, you will find a small pristine beach.

 If you are up for the challenge, you can choose the Ridge Trail, which runs parallel to the beach and the bluffs trails, at a higher elevation.
 You will climb about 1,000 feet for superb panoramas over the water.